csboxio/csbox-frontend/README.md

 - UI placeholder looks to bright
 - Show that the left side the example
 - That you need to type your own text.

+- If quill ssr loading document error, just do npm run build, and it fixes it?